FIDLEG Client Information

 Website: www.ofdl.ch

-B. Information about the financial services offered
+B. Information on the financial services offered

 C. Client segmentation